-- Should offenders be told they are on a chronic offender list?
-Pros and cons of each approach? - How do we assure the public that this is not another form of racial profiling? - Are nominations to the list allowed? - What is the role of probation and parole in the process of finding the individuals on the list? - What input should the community have in placing individuals on the list?
+- Should offenders be told they are on a chronic offender list? - How do we assure the public that this is not another form of racial profiling? - Are nominations to the list allowed? - What is the role of probation and parole in the process of finding the individuals on the list? - What input should the community have in placing individuals on the list?